StephenCleary/ArcDb/doc/storage-engine/storage-engine-api.md

 Free Page:
 - Remove the LPN from the LPN-FO map, saving the FO.
 - Remove the FO from the FO-LPN map.
-- Add the FO to the FP set.
+- Add the FO to the FFO set.

 # Logical Page Numbers (LPNs)